Lagayan: Demographics

-In the 2020 census, Lagayan had a population of 4,488.
-The population density was sigfig 4,488/215.97.
+In the 2024 census, Lagayan had a population of 5,154 people.
+The population density was sigfig 5,154/215.97.

+Economy

+The municipality is centered on agriculture, microenterprises, and local infrastructure projects.
+Lagayan focuses on the cultivation of rice, corn, and local high-value crops.
+Lagayan has a DTI Negosyo Center that provides access to microentrepreneurs.
+Lagayan funded road networks connecting major barangays like Pulot and Poblacion.

 Government

 Local government

 Lagayan, belonging to the lone congressional district of the province of Abra, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councillors are elected directly by the people through an election, which is held every three years.